 - 12. Install Kapton tape to secure the small flex cable connector. - 13.
-Verify that any rubber pads (mentioned earlier) are installed in the correct locations. - 14.
 If the film extends over the edge of the keyboard well, run your finger along the edges to secure it to the top case.

-- 15. Reassemble the computer. - 16.
-Testing the computer should include powering on the unit, checking keyboard and trackpad function.
-Operate the computer in a darkened room to check for keyboard backlight function, as well as light leakage around the perimeter of the keyboard, speaker grill openings and side ports.
+14. Reassemble the computer.

+- Turn on the unit, and check keyboard and trackpad function. - Operate the computer in a darkened room to check for keyboard backlight function, as well as light leakage around the perimeter of the keyboard, speaker grill openings and side ports.